Output Speech/Audio from the Bot

 debounce_modetoleading, however, the audio will play 10 seconds after Participant 2 joins (5 seconds after Participant 3 joins).

-If your use case requires more manual control over outputting bot audio, you can use the Output Audio endpoint.
+If your use case requires more manual control over outputting the audio clip, you can use the Output Audio endpoint.

-This endpoint takes the same parameters as the bot configuration objects above:
+This endpoint takes the same parameters as the configuration objects above:

 // POST https://us-west-2.recall.ai/api/v1/bot/{id}/output_audio/